-The Refinanced Term Loan accrues interest at the rate of: (a) either, at Fluent's option, LIBOR (subject to a floor of 0.50%) plus 7.00% per annum, or (b) base rate plus 6.0% per annum, payable in cash.
-Considering the Refinanced Term Loan was effective on March 26, 2018 and has a variable interest rate, we regard the fair value of the long-term debt to approximate its carrying amount as of June 30, 2018.
+The Refinanced Term Loan accrues interest at the rate of either, at Fluent's option, (a) LIBOR (subject to a floor of 0.50%) plus 7.00% per annum, or (b) base rate (generally equivalent to the U.S. prime rate) plus 6.0% per annum, payable in cash.
+As the Refinanced Term Loan was effective on March 26, 2018 and has a variable interest rate, the fair value of long-term debt is considered to approximate its carrying amount as of September 30, 2018.
 This fair value assessment represents Level 2 measurements.